Introduction

 Watering

-Water the lawn immediately after seeding.
-Keep the soil consistently moist until the new grass reaches a height of about 2 inches.
-This usually takes 2-3 weeks.
+Water the lawn right after you seed it.
+Keep the soil consistently moist until the new grass reaches about 2 inches tall, which usually takes around 2-3 weeks.

 -